Custom shortcuts with jumpapp in Ubuntu

 .

-key, by deleting the content of "Custom value".
+key, by deleting the content of "Custom value" and activating it.